ChiChiChomper/SlargSlurpie/README.md

-#From Head Admin of the Shantry SX Department I Present.
+# From Head Admin of the Shantry SX Department I Present.
-#Slargnarg.
+# Slarnarg